kubewarden/community/README.md

 ## Quickstart

-We recommend you read our Quickstart page at [docs.kubewarden.io](https://docs.kubewarden.io/quick-start) to get familiarized with Kubewarden and what it sets to achieve.
+We recommend you read our Quickstart page at [docs.kubewarden.io](https://docs.kubewarden.io/quick-start) to get familiarized with Kubewarden and what it aims to achieve.
 From then, feel free explore the full documentation to understand all its features.

 ## Code Of Conduct